vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 registerPaint('circles', CirclesPainter);
 ```

 We created `CirclesPainter` class with the `paint` method.
-This method accepting two arguments: `ctx` which is our canvas context and `geom` object that consists of 2 properties. `geom` contains `width` and `height` of our canvas surface.
+This method accepting two arguments: `ctx` which is our canvas context and `geom` object that consists of 2 properties. `geom` contains the `width` and `height` of our canvas surface.
 Then using our context, we draw four circles inside loops and fill them with some shades of blue.
 And finally we load our worklet on the page:

 ```js
 if ('paintWorklet' in CSS) {